risatrix/yourdailyvergil/README.md

 A big part of programming is breaking down large tasks into smaller ones, and iterating on an idea to make it progressively better.
-While building this, I used roughly the following steps:
+While building this, I used roughly the following steps (as you can see in the commit history):

 1. Grab the first line of every book from the API using a self-incrementing loop, and output them into the Terminal console.